NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 How to get images
 -----------------

-We obtain the images from http://wms.lroc.asu.edu/lroc/search (we search for EDR images of type NACL and NACR).
+We obtain the images from http://wms.lroc.asu.edu/lroc/search (search for EDR images of type NACL and NACR).

 A faster (but not as complete) interface is provided by